Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Reporting & transparency

-The main difference is that the European Union Monitoring, Reporting and Verification (EU-MRV) and the IMO Data Collection System (IMO-DCS) are annual aggregations which do not offer the granular insight that reflects the day-to-day reality for charterers.
+The main difference is that the European Union Monitoring, Reporting and Verification (EU MRV) and the IMO Data Collection System (IMO-DCS) are annual aggregations which do not offer the granular insight that reflects the day-to-day reality for charterers.
 The Sea Cargo Charter obliges reporting on a voyage basis thus providing emissions data that charterers can use to make better climate-aligned decisions.

 Reporting & transparency